-Layers are essential for cold-season riding.
-A close fitting, breathable base layer under your jersey or shirt keeps your core warm without overheating.
+- Layers are essential: a close fitting, breathable base layer under your jersey or shirt keeps your core warm without overheating.
 Opt for a breathable and moisture-wicking wool or synthetic piece.

-Thermal and water-resistant cycling tights work well in the cold.
+- Thermal and water-resistant cycling tights work well in the cold.
 Layer them over long johns (wool or a breathable synthetic) on really cold days.

 Headbands provide good warmth and ear protection while allowing plenty of airflow.
 In colder conditions, a slim beanie worn under your helmet provides warmth without too much bulk.
 In extreme conditions where full-face protection is needed, a balaclava keeps your neck, face, ears and head warm.

 Neck warmers are a popular option for commuters.
 Combined with a beanie or headband, a breathable neck warmer can be pulled up to cover your chin when needed.

 For rainy climates, opt for DWR-treated or waterproof-breathable fabrics with internally taped seams.
 In colder temperatures, choose weather-resistant gloves with moderate to heavy insulation.
 Cycling gloves often have durable leather or padded palms and a fleecy sniffle patch on the thumb is a nice addition.
 Extreme temperatures call for split-finger or lobster mitts.
 They combine the warmth of mitts with glove-like dexterity for shifting and braking.

 - Cycling-specific wool or synthetic socks won’t bunch up and feature strategic cushioning zones for added comfort.

 - In wet climates a set of shoe covers or booties will keep your shoes dry and add warmth.